christiankaas/HW0/README.md

 You'll be using git and [GitHub](http://github.com) to manage homeworks and projects.

 Sign up for a github account (if you don't already have one) and request a free account upgrade [on this page](https://github.com/edu).
-You'll need to verify ownership of a **.edu e-mail address** if you didn't sign up with your .edu account.
+You'll need to verify ownership of an **.edu e-mail address** if you didn't sign up with your .edu account.
 You can use this suggested text to request the account upgrade:

 >I will be using my educational micro account for CS 171 - visualization at Harvard (http://cs171.org).
 We will use github and github pages for the code in our homeworks and for our final projects.
-I will need 6 private repositories (5 for homeworks, 2 for projects) for the class.
+I will need 6 private repositories (5 for homeworks, 1 for the final project) for the class.
 Thank you!

 **It is important that you complete this step quickly, as it may take a while for github to provide you with the repositories.
 Ensure to request a harvard.edu e-mail address if you don't already have one (e.g., because your registered via DCE).**